d0tTino/d0tTino/README.md

 `ai-do` exits with the code of the first failing command, making it suitable for automation scripts.

-Next, install the Git hooks so `pre-commit` runs automatically:
+Next, install the Git hooks so `pre-commit` runs automatically.
+The script invokes `pre-commit install` after the common setup:

 ```bash
 ./install.sh